marszub/freaky-rocket/README.md

 ## Goal

-You control a rocket and try to get to the Earth.
+You control a rocket and try to get to Earth.
 Find your way between unpredictable meteors and come back home.

 ## Controls